INTRODUCTION

 CONCLUSION

 Reducing screen time before bed is a simple yet powerful way to improve your sleep.
-By limiting blue light exposure and following a screen-free bedtime routine, individuals enjoy deeper, more refreshing sleep.
-Better sleep enhances mental clarity, emotional balance and overall health and wellbeing.
-Prioritising sleep by cutting back on screens leads to lasting improvements in energy levels, mood, health and wellbeing.
+By limiting blue light exposure and following a screen-free bedtime routine, individuals enjoy deeper and more refreshing sleep.
+Quality sleep enhances mental clarity, emotional balance and overall health and wellbeing.
+Prioritising sleep by cutting back on screens leads to lasting improvements in energy levels, mood, physical health and mental wellbeing.
 Small changes today can lead to lifelong benefits, making screen-free evenings a worthwhile investment in long-term health and wellbeing.